mikeatta/mikeatta/README.md

 - 👀 I’m interested in cars, clothing and coding.
 - 🌱 I’m currently learning about GitHub
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:
-  - Twitter: @imparpaing
+- 📫 Reach me through DM's on social media or Discord!

 <!---
 imparpaing/imparpaing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.